-As described above, the Corporate Governance Guidelines provide that the Company has not established specific criteria for directors but believes that candidates should show evidence of leadership in their particular field and have broad experience and the ability to exercise sound business judgment.
-The Compensation Committee carries out the Board's director selection, recruitment and nomination obligations.
+As described above, the Corporate Governance Guidelines provide that the Company has not established specific As described above, the Corporate Governance Solution and the Company has been added as a solution of criteria for directors but believes that candidates should show evidence of leadership in their particular field and have broad experience and the ability to exercise sound business judgment.
+The Compensation Committee carriers out the Board's director selection, recruitment and nomination obligations.
 As part of these obligations, the Compensation Committee evaluates and discusses diversity at both the Board and the committee levels, considering, as contemplated by the Corporate Governance Guidelines, the diversity, skills, and experience of candidates in the context of the needs of the Board as a whole.
 In assessing the performance of current directors, and in selecting directors, the Board generally seeks a combination of qualities and experience that will contribute to the exercise of the duties of the Board, in light of the evolving strategic direction and needs of the Company.
 This consideration includes a broad evaluation of diversity of skills, experience, and viewpoints represented on the Board as a whole.
-The assessment is undertaken by the Compensation Committee no less frequently than annually and at appropriate intervals.
+The assessment is undertaken by the Compensation Committee no less frequently than annually and at appropriate intervals structure currently assists the Independent Directors in the oversight of the Company and facilitates participation of the Independent Directors in setting agendas and establishing priorities and procedures for the work of the Board.